 Secondly, are there any restrictions on age, nationality, mediums used in your work, and so forth?
 Make sure you check that before submitting.

 Lastly – do not forget to read all of the rules.
 Many artists go into competitions without even reading about them first.

-I can’t tell you how much time people have wasted by entering into a contest they weren’t eligible for because they failed to read the rules.
+I can’t tell you how much time people have wasted entering a contest they weren’t eligible for because they failed to read the rules.

-Lastly, make sure to keep up with deadlines listed by contests, such as when submissions close or submission reminder emails from organizers.
+Lastly, ensure to keep up with deadlines listed by contests, such as when submissions close or submission reminder emails from organizers.

-After you have decided on an art competition and read all of the contests rule, you will want to prepare by doing the following:
+After you have decided on an art competition and read all of the contest rule, you will want to prepare by doing the following:

 - Planning your work by creating a concept and sketching out all of the different steps for your piece.

 - Finding a proper location where you want to display your art, such as gallery space, museum show, school assembly hall (if applicable), etc… Be sure to include any information about what is needed from organizers, such as size requirements, beforehand if you are not submitting online.
 Organizers will often try their best but may not always prepare with every material they might need to display submissions.